 [RELATED: NJFC CEO: New Jersey’s Grocery Landscape Experiencing Selective Growth]

-During a special presentation to Kent, Doherty said the association “shares our gratitude and a great respect for Andrew and his highly-accomplished term.”
+During a special presentation to Kent, Doherty said the association “shares our gratitude and a great respect for Andrew and his highly accomplished term.”

 “Personally, having worked side by side with Andrew for the last three years, I am grateful for his insight, his superior advocacy efforts, his inclusive leadership and his ability to inspire others,” she said.
-“Andrew, I cannot thank you enough for your support, tireless optimism and friendship.”

 Some other key accomplishments:

 - The Assembly Environment Committee advanced two NJFC-supported bills.
 The first funds the reusable bag redistribution project to help collect, clean and transport bags to New Jersey food banks and pantries.
-The second proposed bill creates a Recycling Needs Assessment Task Force to analyze the current system before new, potentially-burdensome laws are passed.
+The second creates a Recycling Needs Assessment Task Force to analyze the system before new, potentially-burdensome laws are passed.